obsidianzh/obsidian-docs/zh/Obsidian/Early access versions.md

   - Concepts/Insider builds
   - Insider builds
 ---
 Get early access to upcoming releases by enabling _early access versions_.
-Early access versions are only available to users with a [[Catalyst license]].
+Early access versions are only available to users with a [[Catalyst 个人许可证]].

 > [!warning]
 > Early access versions are beta releases.
 They include new features but may be less stable.
 Don't enable early access versions if you prefer a more reliable experience.